Our West Palm Beach Child Custody Attorney Is Here to Help

 Getting sole custody, more accurately termed as “sole parental responsibility.” of a child does not mean that the other parent is completely out of the picture.
 Sole parental responsibility means that one parent has the responsibility of making big life decisions for the child.
 The other parent must honor the big picture decisions that the parent with sole parental responsibility makes.

 Usually, the court appoints sole parental responsibility to one parent if the other parent is in some way an unfit guardian.
-A parent may be deemed unfit if they have a history with drug abuse, domestic violence, mental health issues or child abuse or neglect.
+When does a court deem a parent is unfit?
+This often happens when the parent has a history with drug abuse, domestic violence, mental health issues or child abuse or neglect.

 The timespan of a child custody, also termed as “parental responsibility”, case in Florida depends on many influencing factors.
 Disagreement among parents about the time-sharing plan or responsibilities may slow down the case.
-A lot of time could be spent in court if parents cannot come to a reasonable agreement.
+If parents cannot come to a reasonable agreement, then they will likely spend a lot of time in court.

 Psychological examinations of the child or testimonies from third parties may also take time.
 The more complicated or contentious the case, the more time you can expect a child custody case to take.

 If paternity is not recognized in court, an unmarried father has no custody or time-sharing rights.
 In this case, mothers have full legal custody to children by default.
-If a DNA test confirms paternity, the unmarried father is granted parental rights and time-sharing rights.
+If a DNA test confirms paternity, the Court grants the unmarried father parental rights and time-sharing rights.

 If a parent decides to move from Florida to a different state, they must have the decision approved before relocating the child.
 This can happen a couple of ways.
 The other parent can approve and the court can sign off on the arrangement.
 In other cases, the decision is brought before a judge who may find the benefits of a relocation outweigh the costs.
 Generally speaking, the relocation has to be found in the best interest of the child.

 After a custody agreement, also termed as “parenting plan” is made, you have the option to file for changes in the agreement.
-The changes you wish to make must be supported by a change in circumstances.
+If you wish to make a change, then you must have a change in circumstances.
 You must show that some relevant situation has changed which warrants the courts’ reconsideration of the agreement.
 These changes in circumstances do not need to be extreme, but relevant.

 Generally, the courts favor biological parents for settling custody cases.
 However, the court may grant custody to non-parents, like grandparents in some situations.
 This often happens when both parents are deceased, one parent is deceased and the other is unfit, or both parents are unfit.
 It may also occur when both biological parents give up their custody and parental rights.